The Edublogger

 Please let us know how you go adding a Feedburner feed to your blog; especially if you have additional questions on using Feedburner.

-Our next post will explain the different ways you can add a how to set up a subscribe by email feed to your blog.
+Our next post will explain the different ways you can set up a subscribe by email feed to your blog.
+For accurate statistics on your subscriber numbers you should redirect all your blog feed to Feedburner!

 If you are enjoying reading this blog, please consider Subscribing For Free!